SDStuduiosLLC/tsdb-docs/v2announcment.md

 ### Development Started (0.1.0)
 I've really not done much.
 Just created a new branch, issue and item on project tracker.

+### 0.2.1
+Added slash command registration via 2 scripts. `syncCommands` automatically imports all commands with `slash: true` added to the command config and `manLoadCommands` adds commands based off what you define with the builders.
+**Using either WILL overwrite all existing commands.** Use `manLoadCommands` caution.
+Deleting slash commands is a royal pain.